awsdocs/amazon-route53-docs/doc_source/resource-record-sets-creating.md

 1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

+1. In the navigation pane, choose **Hosted zones**\.

-1. If you already have a hosted zone for your domain, skip to step 4\.
-If you don't, perform the following steps:
+1. If you already have a hosted zone for your domain, skip to step 5\.
+If you don't, perform the applicable procedure to create a hosted zone:

-   1. Click **Create Hosted Zone**\.

-   1. For **Domain Name**, enter the name of your domain\.

-   1. *Optional:* For **Comment**, enter a comment about the hosted zone\.

-   1. Click **Create**\.
+   + To route internet traffic to your resources, such as Amazon S3 buckets or Amazon EC2 instances, see [Creating a Public Hosted Zone](CreatingHostedZone.md)\.
+   + To route traffic in your VPC, see [Creating a Private Hosted Zone](hosted-zone-private-creating.md)\.

-1. On the **Hosted Zones** page, choose the name of the hosted zone in which you want to create records\.
+1. On the **Hosted Zones** page, choose the name of the hosted zone that you want to create records in\.

-1. Click **Create Record Set**\.
+1. Choose **Create Record Set**\.

 1. Enter the applicable values\.
 For more information, see the topic for the kind of record that you want to create:
    + [Values for Basic Records](resource-record-sets-values-basic.md)
    + [Values for Alias Records](resource-record-sets-values-alias.md)
    + [Values for Failover Records](resource-record-sets-values-failover.md)
    + [Values for Failover Alias Records](resource-record-sets-values-failover-alias.md)
    + [Values for Geolocation Records](resource-record-sets-values-geo.md)
    + [Values for Geolocation Alias Records](resource-record-sets-values-geo-alias.md)
    + [Values for Latency Records](resource-record-sets-values-latency.md)
    + [Values for Latency Alias Records](resource-record-sets-values-latency-alias.md)
    + [Values for Multivalue Answer Records](resource-record-sets-values-multivalue.md)
    + [Values for Weighted Records](resource-record-sets-values-weighted.md)
    + [Values for Weighted Alias Records](resource-record-sets-values-weighted-alias.md)

-1. Click **Create**\.
+1. Choose **Create**\.
 **Note**
 Your new records take time to propagate to the Route 53 DNS servers\.
-Currently, the only way to verify that changes have propagated is to use the [GetChange](http://docs.aws.amazon.com/Route53/latest/APIReference/API_GetChange.html) API action\.
+Currently, the only way to verify that changes have propagated is to use the [GetChange](https://docs.aws.amazon.com/Route53/latest/APIReference/API_GetChange.html) API action\.
 Changes generally propagate to all Route 53 name servers within 60 seconds\.

-1. If you're creating multiple records, repeat steps 5 through 7\.
+1. If you're creating multiple records, repeat steps 6 through 8\.<a name="resource-record-sets-elb-dns-name-procedure"></a>

 **Getting the DNS Name for an ELB Load Balancer**